 You can also change the type of a label class by dragging it from one type to the other like so:

 There are two different types of label classes.
-Foreground and semantic.
+Object and Semantic.

-Foreground classes can be used in all types of annotation.
-You use foreground classes to annotate "things" or "objects" - meaning any actual object or animal with a discernible and coherent shape.
+Object classes can be used in all types of annotation.
+You use object classes to annotate "things" or "objects" - meaning any actual object or animal with a discernible and coherent shape.

-Examples of foreground classes are: Melons, bicycles, houses, and hedgehogs.
+Examples of object classes are: Melons, bicycles, houses, and hedgehogs.

 Semantic classes are mainly used when doing semantic segmentation and panoptic segmentation and are used to mark "stuff" - meaning anything that is not an object or an animal.

-Examples of semantic classes are: Sky, grass, ignore/not relevant, and water.
+Examples of semantic classes are: Sky, grass, and water.

 On this screen, you can create and remove datasets in a project.
 Datasets are collections of images, not unlike folders in your operating system, where you can collect images.
 The usage of arranging your images in specific datasets can be many, but to give you some examples: